m-ld/m-ld-website/src/topics/security.md

 controls.)

-This means an app is free to authenticate its users by any chosen means, such as device native login, or using a third-party single sign-on system.
+This means an app is free to authenticate its users by any chosen means, such as device-native login, or using a third-party single sign-on system.
 The app should gate access, using the authentication, to its functions which access the **m-ld** engine.